Adolph Ochs Biography

 Although this seems trite today, there was a lot of subjectivity and biases in newspaper journalism at that time, and Ochs was responsible for transforming this mindset in the publishing industry.
 At the time, sensationalism was normal in the newspaper industry.
 Ochs deviated from this and stuck to his principles about accuracy in reporting.

 Many of Ochs’ relatives, including his son-in-law and nephews, also held prominent positions in the New York Times, whether as publishers or general managers.
 This did nothing to compromise the style and the professionalism that Ochs adopted for his business dealings, making him a true leader in the publishing industry.

 Birthdate: March 12, 1858 – April 8, 1935

 Key success traits: entrepreneurial spirit, a penchant for presenting news without bias

-The New York Times head office was moved to a new building which was near the location of what eventually became known as the Times Square, taking its cue from the name of the newspaper.
+The New York Times head office was moved to a new building near the location of what eventually became known as Times Square, taking its cue from the name of the newspaper.